|Facilitators:||Janet Bell Scott Key Mike Carbonaro|

 About this Learning Opportunity

 The Faculty of Education at the University of Alberta and the Edmonton Regional Learning Consortium are pleased to announce a partnership in providing professional learning for teachers interested in receiving graduate level course credit in the area of Educational Technology.
-Teachers who complete 24 hours of educational technology professional learning through the Edmonton Regional Learning Consortium can now leverage their ongoing professional learning -- learning that they would normally be undertaking -- toward the fulfilment of requirements of a University of Alberta graduate course, “Technology in Schools I.”
+Teachers who complete twenty-four hours of educational technology professional learning through the Edmonton Regional Learning Consortium can now leverage their ongoing professional learning -- learning that they would normally be undertaking -- toward the fulfilment of requirements of a University of Alberta graduate course, “Technology in Schools I.”

 What does this collaboration between the Edmonton Regional Learning Consortium and the University of Alberta look like for participants?

-First, register in the Edmonton Regional Learning Consortium educational technology sessions that most interest you, to a total of 24 hours of Professional Development.
-Once completed, provide the Edmonton Regional Learning Consortium with evidence of session completion (via a checklist) and a 2-page “Portfolio Summary” document that explains the impact of your 24 hours of learning back in your classroom/school.
+First, register in the Edmonton Regional Learning Consortium educational technology sessions that most interest you, to a total of twenty-four hours of Professional Development.
+Once completed, provide the Edmonton Regional Learning Consortium with evidence of session completion (via a checklist) and a 2-page “Portfolio Summary” document that explains the impact of your twenty-four hours of learning back in your classroom/school.
 The Edmonton Regional Learning Consortium validates the completion of this work, and forwards your name to the University of Alberta.

-3) write and submit a 1500-word research paper that has an educational technology focus.
+- Write and submit a 1500-word research paper that has an educational technology focus.
 Papers are evaluated by the University of Alberta course instructor on a pass/fail basis, and assuming you pass, you’ll receive credit in this 3-credit graduate course.

 For more information, you are invited to attend a Technology in Schools I information session, to be held via Zoom.